omundy/dig250-game-art-dev/reference-sheets/Unity-Physics.md

 [Transform](https://docs.unity3d.com/Manual/Transforms.html) | The Transform component determines the Position, Rotation, and Scale of each object in the scene.
 Every GameObject has a [Transform Component](https://docs.unity3d.com/Manual/class-Transform.html).
 [Rigidbody](https://docs.unity3d.com/Manual/RigidbodiesOverview.html) | This component allows GameObjects to respond to physics and gravity.
 Since it takes over the movement of the GameObject, do not move the GameObject using code by changing the Transform.
 Instead, use [`velocity`](https://docs.unity3d.com/Manual/class-Rigidbody2D.html) or other forces to push the GameObject and let the [physics engine](https://docs.unity3d.com/Manual/PhysicsSection.html) calculate the results.
 Note the specific [Rigidbody2D](https://docs.unity3d.com/ScriptReference/Rigidbody2D.html) for 2D physics.
 [Collider](https://docs.unity3d.com/Manual/CollidersOverview.html) | Collider components define the shape of objects for physical collisions and triggering behaviors.
 A Collider is invisible and need not be the exact same shape as the GameObject’s Mesh.
-[Triggers](https://docs.unity3d.com/Manual/CollidersOverview.html) | Normally colliders detect collisions and initiate the `OnCollisionEnter()` function, but you can also simply detect when another collider overlaps using the `Is Trigger` property.
+[Triggers](https://docs.unity3d.com/Manual/CollidersOverview.html) | Normally colliders detect collisions and initiate the `OnCollisionEnter()` function, but you can also simply detect when another collider overlaps using the `Is Trigger` property without causing physics interactions.
 This will allow other colliders to pass through and will call the `OnTriggerEnter()` function on the trigger object’s scripts.
 [Layer Collision Matrix](https://docs.unity3d.com/Manual/LayerBasedCollision.html) | Located in `Edit > Project Settings > Physics 2D`, Layer-based collision detection is a way to make a GameObject collide with another GameObject that is set up to a specific Layer or Layers.
 [Prefab](https://docs.unity3d.com/Manual/Prefabs.html) | Unity’s Prefab system allows you to create, configure, and store a GameObject complete with all its components, property values, and child GameObjects as a reusable Asset.
 The Prefab Asset acts as a template from which you can create new Prefab instances in the Scene.